 Other On Campus Opportunities

 The On Campus Installation Form is available on Engage.
-After logging in, navigate to the lower right corner of the homepage for “Campus Links” to find the the SAIC On-Campus Installation Form.
-There is no deadline for this proecess, but applications can take several weeks for approval and planning, and it is recommended that the form be submitted at least three weeks before the expected installation date.
-Consult the Alternative Spaces Exhibition Calendar for availability before proposing.
+After logging in, navigate to the lower right corner of the homepage for “Campus Links” to find the SAIC On-Campus Installation Form.
+There is no deadline for this process, but applications can take several weeks for approval and planning, and it is recommended that the form be submitted at least three weeks before the expected installation date.

 Faculty-Curated Exhibitions (Faculty Only)